|Nutrition Facts (per serving)|

-- Prepare a gas or charcoal grill for high heat (you can hold your hand an inch above the cooking grate for just 1 to 2 seconds before pulling it away because it feels so hot).
+Prepare a gas or charcoal grill for high heat (hold a hand an inch above the cooking grate for just 1 to 2 seconds before pulling it away because it feels so hot).

-- Toss the asparagus with the oil to coat it thoroughly.
-Feel free to use more oil, if you want; to coat it with a minimal amount involves lots of tossing.
+Toss the asparagus with the oil to coat it thoroughly.
+Feel free to use more oil, if desired; to coat it with a minimal amount involves lots of tossing.

-- Remove the asparagus from the grill.
-Sprinkle it with salt and lemon juice, if you like.
+Remove the asparagus from the grill.
+Sprinkle it with salt and lemon juice, if desired.
 Serve the grilled asparagus hot, warm, or at room temperature.